otrv4/otrv4/otrv4.md

 Given a new ratchet:

-  * Ratchet the ECDH keys.
-See "Ratcheting ECDH keys and Mix Keys" section.
+  * Ratchet the ECDH keys, see "Ratcheting ECDH keys and Mix Keys" section.
-    The new ECDH public key created by the sender this process will be the "Public ECDH Key" for the message.
-If a new public DH key is created in this process, that will be the "Public DH Key" for the message.
-If it is not created, then this is will be empty.
+    The new ECDH public key created by the sender with this process will be the "Public ECDH Key" for the message.
+If a new public DH key is created in this process, it will be the "Public DH Key" for the message.
+If it is not created, then it will be empty.
   * Calculate the `K = SHA3-512(K_ecdh || mix_key)`.
   * Derive new set of keys `root[i], chain_s[i][0], chain_r[i][0] = calculate_ratchet_keys(K)`.
   * Securely delete the root key and all chain keys from the ratchet `i-2`.
-  * Securely delete the `K`.
+  * Securely delete `K`.

 Otherwise: